blusensor/blusensor-api-bluetooth/README.md

 ## Introduction

-You can use any Bluetooth Low Energy API to access sensor data on bluSensor® devices.
+You can use any Bluetooth Low Energy API to access sensor data, download logged data, configure alarms, and much more on our bluSensor® devices.
 For more information we refer to the platform’s API documents.

 ### Bluetooth Low Energy SDKs
 * iOS: https://developer.apple.com/bluetooth/